Laura Jennings Pitt

 Title: Development Director

 What are your primary duties?
 Despite my title, my primary role is storytelling.
 It is my job to become immersed in our programs, connect with the people, families, and communities we serve, and then tell their stories to others who are looking to make a difference.
 That’s the magic of fundraising – connecting the dots so people who want to make a positive impact can do just that.
-And PIK has the evidence-based data to demonstrate exactly the impact our donors are making.
-It’s incredible!

 How many years have you worked in the field?
 I have been a professional fundraiser since 2010 but my passion for helping others began much earlier.
 Philanthropy was an important part of my upbringing.
 My mother and father were generous with their time, talent, and treasures and instilled in me a strong sense of responsibility to others.
 Wherever I see an injustice or a need, I want to be of service.
 I’ve channeled that desire to help into a very fulfilling career path.